mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 The most common way to validate machine learning models is by leaving out a random subset of the data, training the model on the remaining data, and then measuring performance by making predictions on the left-out subset.
 However, our goal is to develop a \ac{CNN} model that is able to discover features from binary executables of unseen \acp{ISA}.

 To validate whether our model generalizes to \acp{ISA} not present in the training data, we use \acf{LOGO CV}, using the \acp{ISA} as the groups (see \autoref{leave-one-group-out-cross-validation} for a description of \ac{LOGO CV}).
-In other words, we will train models for validation using binaries from 22 out of our 23 \acp{ISA} from the ISADetect dataset, using the single held-out group as the validation set.
-Repeating this process for each group and aggregating the results, we will get a strong indication of how the model will perform on previously unseen \acp{ISA}.
+In other words, we train models for validation using binaries from 22 out of our 23 \acp{ISA} from the ISADetect dataset, using the single held-out group as the validation set.
+Repeating this process for each group and aggregating the results, we get a strong indication of how the model performs on previously unseen \acp{ISA}.

 #### Cross-seed validation